 What If You Guess Too High/Low?

-If you go over your allotted miles, there will be fees for excess miles due when you turn in your car based on how far over you went.
-Again, you can buy extra miles upfront at a discounted rate.
+If, however, you guess low on your mileage and go over your allotted amount, there will be fees for excess miles due when you turn in your car based on how far over you went.

 Please note miles per year are pro-rated and calculated for the time you drive your Fair car.
 To get your total mileage limit, just take your mileage allowance number, divide it by 365, and then multiply by the total number of days you had your Fair car.
 When you turn in your vehicle, we’ll run the numbers and determine where you stand.